mechanicusH/vs-code-extension.pythonfiletemplates/README.md

 This extensions provides an easy way to create Python Files based on templates by expanding the context menu of the VS Code File Explorer.

-In v0.1 all templates are fixed.
+In the current version all templates are fixed.
 Future versions will support custom templates.

 ## Features